About the Don Rosick Graduate Student Grant-In-Aid Fund

 About Don Rosick

 Don Rosick was a longtime avocational archaeologist and former board member of the society.
-Over the year’s Don’s generosity has contributed to our collective knowledge and encouraged future archaeologists.
-He represented the mission of the Society, with an eagerness to learn, and the desire to support the learning of others.
+Over the years, Don’s generosity has contributed to our collective knowledge and encouraged future archaeologists.
+He represented the mission of the Society, with an eagerness to learn and a desire to support the learning of others.
 Don passed away in 2022.
-Due to his tremendous contributions to the Grant-in-Aid fund over the past decade, the board in 2023 decided to rename the award in his honor thanks to his tremendous contributions to the society.
+Due to his tremendous contributions to the Grant-in-Aid fund over the past decade, the board in 2023 decided to rename the award in his honor.
 We will miss you greatly, Don.